Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We make `index.js` for just reason: to make imports and debugging easier.
 I learned this lesson the hard way so you don't have to.

-{format: javascript, line-numbers: false, line-numbers: false}
+{format: javascript, line-numbers: off, line-numbers: off}
 ![CountyMap index.js](code_samples/es6v2/components/CountyMap/index.js)

 Re-export the default import from `./CountyMap.js`.
 That's it.